-We have been hosting workawayers since 2010 and we have approx 200 applications per year.
+We have been hosting workawayers since 2010 and we have had approx 200 great applications per year.
 Unfortunately we can only take around 10 per year, but it's always worth a try!

 Helping with Tourists

-Help is mostly needed in looking after (training, exercising, grooming and feeding) our huskies, as well as cleaning and maintaining the kennel area.
-This includes taking dogs for walks/runs, brushing the dogs when they blow their coats, preparing their daily food (handling raw pork, beef, chicken, fish, elk and reindeer meat and bones), as well as cleaning up the dogs feces (poop).
+Help is mostly needed in looking after our huskies, which includes training, exercising, grooming and feeding them, as well as cleaning and maintaining the kennel area.
+This involves taking dogs for walks/runs, brushing the dogs when they blow their coats, preparing their daily food (handling raw pork, beef, chicken, fish, elk and reindeer meat and bones), as well as cleaning up the dogs poop.
 Sometimes we have puppies that require extra attention and feeding.

-Additionally, in the summer and winter there is some cabin cleaning and laundry to be done as necessary.
+Additionally, both in the summer and winter, some cabin cleaning and laundry will need to be done when necessary.